yuya-isaka/EcoFlex-HDP/README.md

   - `Voice`: C code for voice recognition tasks.

 - `micro-benchmark`: Contains benchmarking code to evaluate the performance of EcoFlex-HDP and is divided into:
-  - `benchmark-CPU`: C code for benchmarking HDC operations on a CPU.
+  - `benchmark-CPU`: C code for benchmarking HDC operations on CPU.
   - `benchmark-HDP`: C code for benchmarking HDC operations on EcoFlex-HDP.

 ## Reference